 Four will fit on a standard baking sheet, so you may have to cook them in batches.
 They reheat well, so making ahead is a good option!

-Once they’re all cooked, they can be grilled or slightly charred on a gas flame.
+Once they’re all cooked, these plantain tortillas can be grilled or slightly charred on a gas flame.
 Or just eaten as-is!
 They were perfect for our fajita spread, and I have a feeling will become a part of our regular rotation.
 If I was packing kids’ lunches, these would definitely be making an appearance!

 - Peel and chop your plantains and place in a food processor.

-- Puree until somewhat pureed, and then add the melted lard, egg whites, salt and lime juice.
+Puree until somewhat pureed, and then add the melted lard, egg whites, salt and lime juice.
+Puree until smooth.

 - Drop about 2 tablespoons at a time onto a baking sheet lined with a lightly greased sheet of parchment paper, 4 per standard baking sheet (spaced as shown above)